SOME TSB current account holders are being given the chance to earn up to £60 a year in cash back on some of the bank's TSB MasterCard credit cards.

 Classic Plus account holders who take out one of the three eligible credit cards will be able to earn 1% cash back on the first £500 of credit card spend every month, and 5% cash back on the first £100 spent using Apple Pay.

-Both new and existing customers can take advantage of the offer by signing up to either the Platinum Purchase (cost of credit), Low Rate Advance (cost of credit) or Student (more details) MasterCards.
+Both new and existing customers can take advantage of the offer by signing up to either the Platinum Purchase, Low Rate Advance or Student MasterCards.

 Cash back will only be available for a set time - existing account holders and those earning cash back via Apple Pay will only have until the end of December this year, for example.